Police shooting of Black man near Portland raises tension

 “I walk this street every day.
 It’s sickening.
 It could have been anyone of us,“ he said.

+A few blocks away, supporters of law enforcement also gathered, with people holding signs, including some that read, “Police Lives Matter.”

-Bystanders said Peterson's car was towed but his body remained at the scene for hours.
+Bystanders at the scene of the shooting said Peterson's car was towed but his body remained for hours.

 Mac Smiff, an organizer of Black Lives Matter protests in Portland, said he knows Peterson's sister and spent more than five hours at the scene.